HeroicKatora/oxide-auth/Migration.md

 ## v0.4.0-preview.1 [WIP]

+A HUGE refactor of the backend part of the library.

 Currently trying to streamline traits and method by making them less specialized and reusable or hiding complexity behind a more succinct interface.
 Part of this is cleaning up interfaces that were misguided by envisioning them with a too